KomodoPlatform/developer-docs/docs/basic-docs/antara/test-use-write-integrate-antara.md

 - Compile Komodo

 - Navigate to `src` directory, start the test chain with your `pubkey` and issue the SmartContract RPC commands.
 All the instructions to get you started are below.
-For a more elaborate explanation on creating a new blockchain using Komodo see: [Creating Komodo Asset Chains](../installations/creating-asset-chains.html)
+For a more elaborate explanation on creating a new blockchain using Komodo see: [Creating Komodo Smart Chains](../../basic-docs/smart-chains/smart-chain-setup/installing-from-source.html)

 ```bash
 #Install dependencies